A Touch of Brimstone: Production

-The Avengers was a British television series first broadcast in 1961.
-It was a spy series that, according to Phelim O'Neill in The Guardian, "transcended its humble, gritty beginnings to become a colourful, surreal flagship for almost everything fun and groovy about the swinging 60s".
-It was one of the first British programmes to achieve success in the United States.
-After the initial series, which featured Ian Hendry, the main characters were agents John Steed, played by Patrick Macnee, and Cathy Gale, portrayed by Honor Blackman.
-For the fourth series, in 1965, Diana Rigg as Emma Peel replaced Blackman.
-Production for the series began in May 1965, with a shooting schedule of ten days and a budget of £30,000 per episode, although many of the episodes ran over schedule, averaging 14 days to complete.
-Rigg and Macnee worked fourteen-hour days, and each had around 60 pages of dialogue to learn each week.

 "A Touch of Brimstone" was filmed in the third and fourth weeks of December 1965, with a working title of "The Hellfire Club".
 It was written by Brian Clemens and directed by James Hill.
 The episode was first broadcast by Scottish Television on Tuesday 15 February 1966, and it was broadcast in the London and Tyne-Tees regions on 18 February.
 ABC Weekend Television, who commissioned the show, broadcast it in its own regions four days later on Saturday 19 February, as the twenty-first episode of the fourth series.
 During Rigg's time on the show, each episode had a two-line subtitle after the main title.
 For "A Touch of Brimstone" the subtitle was "In which Steed Joins The Hellfire Club – And Emma Becomes the Queen of Sin".
 When broadcast in France, the episode was titled "Le Club de L'Enfer."